lzkill/rpi-monitor-dht/README.md

 ## Introduction ##

 [RPi-Monitor](http://rpi-experiences.blogspot.com.br/p/rpi-monitor.html) is a nice monitoring tool for your Raspberry Pi.
 It provides a web view where you can watch things such as memory, CPU and temperature.
-If your RPi is running a Tor relay then you can easily extend RPi-Monitor to show the temperature and humidity read by a DHT sensor.
+It also can be easily extended to show the temperature and humidity read by a DHT sensor.

 ![Stats](https://raw.githubusercontent.com/lzkill/rpi-monitor-dht/master/stats.jpg)